About the Revit Add-in

 Configure your library location on the 'Library' tab of the tool.
 This is the default starting point where the add-in will store and list the masonry unit Revit families as the library is being built.

-Note: It is recommended to use the lowest version of Revit when building the library to ensure maximum compatibility.
-For example, if your office uses Revit 2018 and up on projects, use the add-in in 2018 to generate families for the library.
+Note: It is recommended to use the lowest available version of Revit when building the library to ensure maximum compatibility.
+For example, if your office uses Revit 2019 and up on projects, use the add-in in 2019 to generate families for the library.
 The add-in does not permanently store family files in folders unless the “Add to Library...” function is used.

 On the Library tab, click the folder icon and browse to a directory where the masonry unit families will be saved.
 This will be the starting point whenever the tool is used to generate a family model file.